“A mentor is someone who sees more talent and ability within you, than you see in yourself, and helps bring it out of you.” — Bob Proctor

 The Energy Bar Association (“EBA”) is dedicated to promoting excellence in the practice of energy law.
 Consistent with that objective, EBA is facilitating opportunities for members to network in order to build relationships and share knowledge and experiences.
-The EBA Mentorship Program is being established to promote this objective.
+The EBA Mentorship Program was established to promote this objective.
 EBA appreciates the willingness of its members to assist each other in the development of their professional careers and active engagement in EBA opportunities.
-This document provides a brief overview of the EBA Mentorship Program.

 GOALS OF MENTORSHIP PROGRAM:

 - To facilitate communication among EBA members in the early stages of their careers (“Mentees”) and EBA’s more experienced members (“Mentors”)